grand112/Movie-list/README.md

 # Movie list

 A simple list to store information about movies.
-Prepared based on ES6.
-Styled with Bootstrap.
+Prepared on the basis of ES6, styled with Bootstrap.